-Philoptochos, established in 1931 by the late Patriarch Athenagoras I, means "Friend of the Poor" and is the philanthropic arm of the Archdiocese of the Greek Orthodox Church in America.
-Philoptochos is a non-profit, tax exempt organization which has earned the distinction of being the second largest philanthropic organization in the United States.
+Philoptochos, (fee-lop-toe-kos) meaning “friend of the poor,” is a 501(c) 3 non-profit, tax-exempt organization, which has earned the distinction of being the second largest philanthropic organization in the United States.

-The Portland chapter is uniquely organized into a "circle" concept in order to enhance membership participation.
-Members may join any one of six smaller, more intimate circles.
-Monthly meetings promote fellowship and spiritual sharing through service projects and chapter activities.
-The full membership meets bi-annually to review and approve Philoptochos programs.
+In order to enhance membership participation, members may join any one of six smaller, more intimate groups.
+Monthly meetings promote fellowship and spiritual sharing through service projects and ‘oli mazi’ (all together) chapter activities.
+The full membership meets bi-annually to review and approve chapter programs.